The program’s mission is to support outstanding, cutting-edge research by individuals on the following topics:

 - CV in tabular form (max 2 pages)

 - List of publications (max 2 pages)

-The Alfred Landecker Foundation seeks to have a diverse group of lecturers.
+The Alfred Landecker Foundation seeks to create a diverse group of Lecturers.
 Members of groups underrepresented in academia are therefore particularly encouraged to apply.
 If you have questions about the application process, please send an email to email@example.com.